-Bio-Gene is an Australian public non listed biotechnology company that is developing a patent protected product platform as a new class of insecticides.
-Our chemical class was first discovered following a botanical screening program looking to identify natural product based insecticides in Australian flora.
+Bio-Gene is an Australian public biotechnology company, listed on the Australian Securities Exchange (ASX:BGT), that is developing a patent protected product platform as a new class of insecticides.
+The insecticidal activity of this β-triketone chemical class was first discovered following a botanical screening program looking to identify natural product based insecticides in Australian flora.

 Bio-Gene’s is developing two products targeted at different sectors of the insecticide market.
-The natural product Qcide® is an oil extracted from the leaves of a rare cultivar of an Australian eucalypt, the Gympie Messmate (Eucalyptus cloeziana).
-This product is focused on organic insect control and DIY home gardening segments.
-FLAVOCIDE is a chemically synthesised product developed as a nature identical molecule to molecules also found in Eucalyptus cloeziana extracts.
+The natural product Qcide™ is an oil extracted from the leaves of a rare cultivar of an Australian eucalypt, the Gympie Messmate (Eucalyptus cloeziana).
+This product is focused on organic insect control.
+Flavocide™ is a chemically synthesised product developed as a nature identical molecule to molecules also found in Eucalyptus cloeziana extracts.

 Bio-Gene owns patents covering the use of these β-triketone insecticides for insect control.